insure logo

 Learn more about the various requirements, what non-owner insurance is, which companies offer it and how much it costs in Oklahoma.

-How much does non-owner auto insurance cost in Oklahoma?
+How much does non-owner car insurance cost in Oklahoma?

-Non-owner insurance is usually less expensive than typical car insurance—insurers consider non-owner policyholders as less of a risk because they have limited access to a vehicle.
+Non-owner insurance is usually less expensive than full coverage auto insurance—insurers consider non-owner policyholders as less risky because they have limited access to a car.

-Meanwhile, non-owner car insurance costs $380 a year on average in the U.S. and $218 in Oklahoma.
+On the other hand, non-owner auto insurance costs $353 a year on average in the United States and $168 in Oklahoma.

 Which insurer offers the cheapest non-owner insurance rates in Oklahoma?

-At $329, Farmers Insurance charges the highest rate for non-owner insurance in the state.
+At $329 a year, Farmers charges the highest rate for non-owner insurance in the state.

 Cheapest non-owner insurance rates in Oklahoma